It’s here at last! The paperback version of We All Saw It Coming, my flash fiction anthology for 2017.

 “THOSE ARE COWS, YOU IDIOT,” yelled Olivia.

 “Gentlemen.”
 Junior Vice-Badass Chad Buckley addressed the Committee for the Neatification of Fiscal Awesomeness.
-“A new planet calls for a new currency.
+“A new planet calls for, like, a new currency.
 Or something.”

 “How about…” Spreadsheet Glaminator Richard Smith tented his fingers.
 “We used to put money into machines to get coffee.
 How about we put coffee into money… to get machines?”

-Buckley did that finger-snap-pointing thing thing.
+Buckley did that finger-snap-pointing thing.
 “I love it!”

 “YOUR ECONOMY IS TANKING RAPIDLY,” yelled Olivia.